rHermes/adventofcode/README.md

 part two faster, but I ended up making a mistake, where I didn't update my "done" function to account for the extra creatures.

+#### 24

+What a day!
+One of the best days in AoC history!
+It's a reverse engineering problem, that I don't know a general solution for, but instead I've found a solution for my input.

 ### 2020